OpNoob/Shotgun-King-Achievement-Hunter/README.md

 # Shotgun-King-Achievement-Hunter
 A simple assistant to get most achievements in the game Shotgun King

+## Note
+With the updates to the game, this is no longer up to date.
+Feel free to fork this repository.

 ## How it works
 This program uses computer vision to try to extract the cards owned.
 For there it is a matter of a simple algorithm to decide which cards are best for choosing.